Hailey-Ross/hails-VideoOutput/README.md

 This opens the page in a borderless chrome window.

+## 🎛️ How to Set which Source is Default in Chrome

+To make the default camera automatically load when opening the page), follow these steps:

+### 🔧 Set which source is the default in Chrome

+1. Open Chrome
+2. Go to `chrome://settings/content/camera` (you can paste it directly into the address bar)
+3. In the **Camera** dropdown at the top, select the output source you would like to use
+4. Close the settings tab — changes are saved automatically

+📌 This ensures that when any page requests camera access (like `video.html`), will use the output source you have selected.

+### 🔐 Permissions

+The first time you open the page, Chrome will ask for camera permission:

+- Click **"Allow"** when prompted
+- This only needs to be done once per site or file

+If you blocked it accidentally:
+- Go back to `chrome://settings/content/camera`
+- Click "Sites that can ask to use your camera" → "Add" your domain or `file://` path

+---

 ## 🌐 Hosting It on Your Website

 Upload video.html to your web server